isdrupter/mqshell/README.md

 asynchrously, each in a seperate child process to prevent lockups.
 It is designed to run on embededd, or busybox=based systems, and also to be as posix-compliant as possible, ie, it should run on just about any modern unix system.

+## Notes:

+- The files in `lib` are there for referance only, and have not been updated in a while.
+They're not necessary.
+- mq.sh sources the funcitons (`mq-funx`), checking the sha1sum first.
+So those should 3 files should be served from the same directory.
+-

 ## Requirements:
 - Jshon